yobta/stores/src/stores/storeYobta/index.md

 # Yobta Store

-Yobta Store is a factory function that creates an observable store for storing and observing the changes of a value.
-The storeYobta store is designed to be easy to use and extend with plugins that add middleware to state transitions.
+Creates an observable store for storing and observing the changes of a value.
+Designed to be easy to use and extend with plugins that add middleware to state transitions.

 ## Features